kuietk/pass-gen/README.md

+#PASS-GEN
-# simple little password generator
+- a simple little password generator
 - fairly easy to operate
 - written in python
 - 18+ for error code